The Large Hadron-Electron Collider at the HL-LHC: Top Quark Physics

-The expected limits on the branching ratios $\text{BR}(t \to q \gamma)$ and $\text{BR}(t \to q Z)$ as a function of the integrated luminosity at the $2\sigma$ C.L. are presented in Fig.~\ref{fig_fcnc_top_quarks_couplings} (left).
+Figure~\ref{fig_fcnc_top_quarks_couplings} (left) presents expected limits on the branching ratios $\text{BR}(t \to q \gamma)$ and $\text{BR}(t \to q Z)$ at the $2\sigma$ C.L., as a function of the integrated luminosity.
 Assuming an integrated luminosity of $1\,\textrm{ab}^{-1}$, limits of $\text{BR}(t \to q \gamma)<1 \cdot 10^{-5}$ and $\text{BR}(t \to q Z)< 4 \cdot 10^{-5}$ are expected.
-This level of precision is close to actual predictions of concrete new phenomena models, such as SUSY, little Higgs, and technicolour, that have the potential to produce FCNC top quark couplings.
-The expected limits will improve on existing limits from the LHC by one order of magnitude~\cite{Abada:2019lih}.
-They will be similar to limits expected from the High Luminosity-LHC (HL-LHC) with $3000\,\text{fb}^{-1}$~\cite{Azzi:2019yne}, and will improve limits from the International Linear Collider (ILC) with $500\,\text{fb}^{-1}$ at $\sqrt{s}=250\,\GeV$~\cite{AguilarSaavedra:2001ab,Agashe:2013hma} by an order of magnitude (see also Fig.~\ref{fcncProj}).
-Figure~\ref{fig_fcnc_top_quarks_couplings} (right) shows how the sensitivity on $\text{BR}(t \to q \gamma)$ and $\text{BR}(t \to q Z)$, respectively, changes as a function of the centre-of-mass energy.
-At a future FCC-ep~\cite{Abada:2019lih} with, for example, an electron beam energy of 60\,GeV, and a proton beam energy of 50\,TeV, leading to a centre-of-mass energy of 3.5\,TeV, the sensitivity to FCNC $tq\gamma$ couplings even exceed expected sensitivities from the HL-LHC with $3000\,\text{fb}^{-1}$ at $\sqrt{s}=14\,\TeV$~\cite{Azzi:2019yne}.
+This level of precision is close to concrete predictions by new phenomena models, that have the actual potential to produce FCNC top quark couplings, such as SUSY, little Higgs, and technicolour.
+These limits are expected to improve on existing limits from the LHC by one order of magnitude~\cite{Abada:2019lih}, and will be similar to limits expected from the High Luminosity-LHC (HL-LHC) with $3000\,\text{fb}^{-1}$~\cite{Azzi:2019yne}.
+They will also improve limits from the International Linear Collider (ILC) with an integrated luminosity of $500\,\text{fb}^{-1}$ at a centre-of-mass energy of $\sqrt{s}=250\,\GeV$~\cite{AguilarSaavedra:2001ab,Agashe:2013hma} by an order of magnitude (see also Fig.~\ref{fcncProj}).
+The expected sensitivities on $\text{BR}(t \to q \gamma)$ and $\text{BR}(t \to q Z)$ are presented in Fig.~\ref{fig_fcnc_top_quarks_couplings} (right), as a function of the centre-of-mass energy.
+At a future FCC-ep~\cite{Abada:2019lih} with a 60\,GeV electron beam energy, and a 50\,TeV proton beam energy, leading to a centre-of-mass energy of 3.5\,TeV, the sensitivity to FCNC $tq\gamma$ couplings are expected to exceed sensitivities from the HL-LHC with $3000\,\text{fb}^{-1}$ at $\sqrt{s}=14\,\TeV$~\cite{Azzi:2019yne}.